Last week, I was at lunch with a friend in a popular restaurant in town.

 This is particularly the case for those in the food and hospitality industry.
 That's why you need to be doing everything you can to keep that all important rating at four circles or higher.

-"I don't control what people say or think about me!"
+Now, you may be thinking that you can't control what people say or think about your business.

 To some extent that's true, but you'd be surprised at how easy it is turn the tide back in your favour.

 The obvious answer would be to provide the best possible service or product so your customers can't wait to get home and rave about you.